Sitecore-Hackathon/2023-Soar-with-Sitecore/ENTRYFORM.md

 > - TDS
 > - Unicorn

-f. ex.

-1. Start docker environment using `.\Start-Hackathon.ps1`
-2. Open solution in Visual Studio and run build
+for example:

-3. Use the Sitecore Installation wizard to install the [package](#link-to-package)
+1. Use the Sitecore Installation wizard to install the [package](#link-to-package)
-4. ...
+2. ...
-5. profit
+3. profit

 ### Configuration
 ⟹ If there are any custom configuration that has to be set manually then remember to add all details here.